Chiesa Matrice, Erice: Portico and staircase

 The small portico known as the "Gibbena" (traditionally glossed from Latin age bene), built in 1426 by Archpriest Bernardo Militari, provided shelter for penitents who had not yet been readmitted to the church.
 The stone staircase around the entrance was rebuilt in 1766 by Archpriest Antonino Badalucco and bears dated inscriptions on the steps.

 Modern Restoration

 In 2013, the church underwent structural consolidation of the vaulted decorations and general restoration works.
 The historic pipe organ returned to service in June 2021 after restoration; a Requiem Mass, presided over by the Bishop of Trapani, marked the occasion.

 Museum

 Within the former sacristy, the church houses a small museum display (part of the diocesan “MEMS – Museo di Erice, La Montagna del Signore”) that presents sacred artworks from the Chiesa Madre and other Erice churches, including silverware, chalices, candlesticks, textiles and other liturgical objects.
 A diocesan notice describes the “Tesoro della Chiesa Madre di Erice” as a curated selection of works of sacred art; around seventy pieces were selected by the art historian Maurizio Vitella when the display was set up.
 The collection includes metalwork and textiles of the 15th–18th centuries and is documented in scholarly literature.

-Vito Carvini

-Vito Carvini was a 17th-century archpriest of the Chiesa Madre and local historian of Erice, remembered for the manuscript Erice antica e moderna, sacra e profana (1682), preserved at the Vito Carvini Municipal Library.